picodaq/picodaq/README.md

     pip install picodaq

-## Fully worked examples
+## Examples of use

 ### Single-channel data acquisition

-We weren't kidding!
 After

     from picodaq import *
     import matplotlib.pyplot as plt

-you really can acquire 10 seconds of data, sampled at 50 kHz from channel “0” of your data acquisition board simply by
+you really can acquire 10 seconds of data, sampled at 50 kHz from channel “ai 0” of your data acquisition board simply by

     with AnalogIn(channel=0, rate=50*kHz) as ai:
         data = ai.read(10*s)